react-sfc/react-sfc-swyx/README.md

 # Experimental React Single File Components

 Swyx's Experimental Proposal for bringing Single File Components to React.
 [Other proposals can be found here](https://github.com/react-sfc/react-sfc-proposal).
+The specific APIs are unstable for now and have already changed from what was shown at the React Rally talk!

-> This is an experiment as a proof of concept and will just be a toy unless other folks pick it up/help contribute/maintain it!
+> This is an experiment as a proof of concept and will just be a toy unless other folks pick it up/help contribute/design/maintain it!
 [Let me know what your interest is and help spread the word](https://twitter.com/swyx).

+## Usage

 2 ways use React SFCs in your app: